MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/mail.md

 $ echo "This is the body" | mail -s "My subject" $USER
 ```

-Multi-line using a Bash heredoc setup using a pair of `EOF` characters.
+Multi-line using a Bash heredoc set up using a pair of `EOF` characters.

 ```
 $ mail -s "My subject" $USER <<EOF